nofear-js/faceit-vision-old-version/README.md

 - it is a scammer posing as me as the developer of this extension.
 DON'T BELIEVE HIM
 ![SCAMMER](https://i.imgur.com/f6HK5BF.png)

-ONLY ME AND ONLY ME HAVE PRIVATE REPOSITORY WITH CURRENT VERSION FACEIT VISION 1.4.6
+ONLY ME AND ONLY I HAVE PRIVATE REPOSITORY WITH CURRENT VERSION FACEIT VISION 1.4.6

 ![GITHUB](https://i.imgur.com/imBdKOq.png)